mjoselli/EsigelecMaster2024/README.md

 ## Exercise 2: Profile Screen with Composer
 - Create the following screen using Android Jetpack Compose
   ![Screenshot](https://github.com/user-attachments/assets/b263ceba-a03c-4a24-94d1-d484bcfdb5a3)
 - Delivery at: [link](https://www.dropbox.com/request/oJAXULKFv1I59cGLyQjs).
 Make sure to include the code and include a screenshot of the app.

+## Final Project
+- Project Description:
+This project involves developing an Android application that demonstrates proficiency in key Android development concepts.
+Students will be tasked with:
+1. Interface Design:
+    * Choice of Implementation: Students will have the flexibility to design and implement the application's user interface using either traditional Android Views (XML layouts) or Jetpack Compose.
+    * User Experience: The interface should be user-friendly, intuitive, and visually appealing, providing a seamless user experience.
+    * Multiple Screens: The application must incorporate at least two distinct screens, showcasing the ability to navigate between different parts of the application.
+2. Data Fetching:
+    * API Consumption: The application will interact with an external API (e.g., a public weather API, a news API, a movie database API) to retrieve data.
+    * Data Handling: Students will learn to handle API responses, parse the data, and display it appropriately within the application.
+    * Error Handling: Robust error handling mechanisms should be implemented to gracefully handle potential network issues, API errors, and data parsing problems.
+3. Android Fundamentals:
+    * Activities/Fragments: Students will demonstrate an understanding of Activities and Fragments (if applicable) for managing the application's flow.
+    * Lifecycle Management: Proper handling of the Android Activity/Fragment lifecycle is crucial to prevent memory leaks and ensure smooth application behavior.
+    * Testing: Basic unit tests or UI tests are encouraged to validate the functionality of specific components.
+- Project Suggestions:
+* Weather App: A classic choice that aligns well with the project requirements.
+Students can fetch weather data from an API (e.g., OpenWeatherMap, AccuWeather) and display information such as current conditions, forecasts, and weather maps.
+* News Reader: An app that fetches news articles from various sources, allowing users to browse headlines, read articles, and potentially save articles for later reading.
+* Movie Database: An application that displays movie information, such as titles, posters, ratings, and plot summaries, fetched from a movie database API (e.g., The Movie Database (TMDb)).
+Example of repository with free APIs that can be used on the project: [link](https://github.com/public-apis/public-apis)
+- Delivery at: [link](https://www.dropbox.com/request/5H8mTHRfWt1dWWRbX2jk).
+Create a zip with a pdf with the report (that include some images and explanation of the code), include and small video showing the app working, the code and include a screenshot of the app.